 INFORMATION ABOUT YOUR BROKER

 When working with an energy consultant or broker, it is very important to have an idea of how much they are paid.
-However most organizations have themselves unaware of how much they pay for the service they receive.
+However most organisations have themselves unaware of how much they pay for the service they receive.

 37% of organizations believe that their broker provides them with a free service; 42% are unclear how much they are accrued by their broker; 38% of enterprises do not consider that fees made by brokers are easy to understand.